Bayawan: Telecommunications

 The city has telephone services, cellular mobile telephone services, wireless local coop services, satellite communication, print media, broadcast media (radio), telegraph/ telegram, postal services and fast courier delivery services provided for the public.
 The onset of fast and modern communication facilities resulted to the gradual phase-out of the traditional means of communication in the city.

 Telecommunications in the city is along the current trends although more expansion and promotion is needed.
 The city has three telephone service companies: PLDT, Cruztelco and Globe Telecom.
 Cruztelco being the pioneer telephone company in the city has 400 lines installed and have an existing 131 subscribers.
 PLDT has 1,200 cables installed and an existing 616 subscribers and 122 potential subscribers with pending application.
 A cell site of Smart Communications is also in operation.
 National and provincial dailies and periodicals are delivered and available in the city.
 Also, the Local Government Unit (LGU) of Bayawan circulates copies of GABAYAN, an official newsletter of the city, every quarter.
 Radio and Television are the broadcast media available in the city.
-Radio Natin has broadcast coverage up to the Municipalities of Santa Catalina, Basay, Pamplona, and Siaton.
+Radyo Natin has broadcast coverage up to the Municipalities of Santa Catalina, Basay, Pamplona, and Siaton.
 Television cable networks E & E Cable TV and Fil Products Cable TV operates in the city.
 Broadband internet access is also widely available from numerous internet cafes within the city proper.
 DOTC public calling stations exist in Barangay Nangka, Maninihon, San Roque and Dawis.